-Article 2 Management Company
+Article 2 The Management Company

-- 1. The Management Company of the fund is DWS Investment S.A., a public limited company under Luxembourg law, with its registered office in Luxembourg.
+1. The Management Company of the fund is DWS Investment S.A., a public limited company under Luxembourg law, with its registered office in the Grand Duchy of Luxembourg.
 It was founded on April 15, 1987.
 The Management Company is represented by its Management Board.
-The Management Board may entrust one or more of its members and/or employees of the Management Company with day-to-day management. - 2.
-The Management Company manages the fund in its own name, but only in the interest and for the joint account of the unitholders.
-The management authority extends in particular to the purchase, sale, subscription, exchange and acceptance of securities and other assets as well as to the exercise of all rights directly or indirectly connected with the fund assets. - 3.
-The Management Company may appoint a fund manager under its own responsibility and control and at its own expense. - 4.
-The Management Company may appoint investment advisors and an advisory investment committee under its own responsibility and at its own expense.
+The Management Board may entrust one or more of its members and/or employees of the Management Company with day-to-day management.
+2. The Management Company manages the fund in its own name, but only in the interest and for the joint account of the investors.
+The management authority extends in particular to the purchase, sale, subscription, exchange and acceptance of securities and other assets as well as to the exercise of all rights directly or indirectly connected with the fund assets.

+3. The Management Company may appoint a fund manager under its own responsibility and control and at its own expense.

+4. The Management Company may appoint investment advisors and an advisory investment committee under its own responsibility and at its own expense.

-Article 3 The Depositary
+Article 3 The custodian

-1. The Depositary is State Street Bank International GmbH, a limited liability company established under German law with its registered office in Munich, acting through State
+1. The custodian is State Street Bank International GmbH, a limited liability company established under German law with its registered office in Munich, acting through State Street Bank International GmbH, Luxembourg Branch.
+State Street Bank International GmbH, Luxembourg Branch, is authorized by the CSSF to act as a custodian in the Grand Duchy of Luxembourg.
+The custodian was appointed by the Management Company.

-- Street Bank International GmbH, Luxembourg branch.
-State Street Bank International GmbH, Luxembourg branch, is authorized by the CSSF to act as a depositary in Luxembourg.
-The Depositary was appointed by the Management Company. - 2.
-The rights and obligations of the Depositary are governed by the Law of 2010, these Management Regulations and the depositary agreement. - 3.
-Both the Depositary and the Management Company may terminate the appointment of the Depositary at any time by giving three months' written notice.
-Such termination will be effective when the Management Company, with the authorization of the responsible supervisory authority, appoints another bank as Depositary and that bank assumes the responsibilities and functions as Depositary; until then the previous Depositary shall continue to fulfill its responsibilities and functions as Depositary to the fullest extent in order to protect the interests of the unitholders.
+2. The rights and obligations of the custodian are governed by the Law of 2010, these Management Regulations and the custodial agreement.

+3. Both the custodian and the Management Company may terminate the appointment of the custodian at any time by giving three months' written notice.
+Such termination will be effective when the Management Company, with the authorization of the responsible supervisory authority, appoints another bank as custodian and that bank assumes the responsibilities and functions as custodian; until then the previous custodian shall continue to fulfill its responsibilities and functions as custodian to the fullest extent in order to protect the interests of the investors.

+Article 4

-Article 4 General investment policy guidelines
+General investment policy guidelines

-The investment objectives and investment policy of the fund are described in the special section of the Sales Prospectus.
+The investment objectives and investment policy of each sub-fund are described in the special section of the Sales Prospectus.
 The following general investment principles and restrictions apply to the fund insofar as no deviations or additions to the fund are contained in the special section of the Sales Prospectus.